 This is an easy swap since we usually use neutral flavored cooking oils in our meal preparation.
-Swap our your vegetables oils for coconut or avocado oil, and only use lower temperature cooking oils, like olive oil, for things that require low to medium heat.
+Swap out your vegetables and seed oils for coconut or avocado oil.
+Only use lower temperature cooking oils, like olive oil, for things that require low to medium heat.

 You should surround yourself with women (and men) who inspire you to pursue your dreams, challenge you when you are being a dumbass, and hold you accountable everyday.
 Your circle shouldn't include people who make you feel like garbage every time you hangout with them.